efeslab/fiddler/benchmarks/README.md

 - `microbench.py`: Microbenchmarks

 ## Baseline evaluations
-Following is the instructions for running evaluation for two baselines: [Mixtral offloading](https://github.com/dvmazur/mixtral-offloading) and [DeepSpeed-Mii](https://github.com/microsoft/DeepSpeed-MII)
+Following is the instructions for running evaluation for two baselines: [Mixtral offloading](https://github.com/dvmazur/mixtral-offloading) and [DeepSpeed-MII](https://github.com/microsoft/DeepSpeed-MII)

-### DeepSpeed-Mii
+### DeepSpeed-MII
 Follow these steps to install DeepSpeed packages and run evaluation.

 ```